-- East Preston Parish Council (EPPC) has working parties rather than sub-committees. - b Standing Orders altered by EPPC from the Model Standing Orders are prefixed (EPPC).
+- a East Preston Parish Council (EPPC) has working parties rather than sub-committees. - b Standing Orders altered by EPPC from the Model Standing Orders are prefixed (EPPC).
 This is for ease of reference for future Model Standing Orders.

-Adopted on 4th May 2021, Minute xxx/21, Resolution xxx
+Adopted on 4th May 2021, Minute 352/21, Resolution 1530